MurlocBrand/felicious/README.md

 license / legal
 ===============
-handelsbolag shai retains all rights to the Software.
+handelsbolaget shai retains all rights to the Software.

 handelsbolaget shai has granted felicious AB the right to modify the Software and distribute binaries on Apple Inc:s App Store(tm).